 The goal is to capture the overall vibe of your story through visuals.
 What would it look like if it were a movie?
 Not only will your mood board help you connect more to your story, but it will also help potential readers connect to it.
 A mood board can pique their interest by giving them a taste of what to expect at a glance, which can inspire them to want to learn more about it.

 In this post, you’ll find tips on how to create a story mood board that will enhance your connection to the story and entice readers.
 I’ve also created a free printable worksheet you can use to keep notes on all of the things I go over in this post that will help you curate the perfect imagery for your mood board.
-Click on the link below to grab your copy!
+Head over to my free resource library to grab a copy!

 How to Create a Story Mood Board